pyZerrenner/DOPpy/README.md

 While DOPpy is primarily designed to import the data into python a couple of functions for quick visualisation of the measured data are available:

 - `bdd.contour(profile, channel)` plots a color-coded contour-plot of the profile with type `profile` for the specified channel over time and depth.
 See `bdd.getChannels` and `bdd.getProfileType` for available channels and their profile types, respectively.
 - `bdd.replay(profile, channel)` plots an animation of the profile-snapshots with type `profile` for the specified channel over the depth.
-See `DOPBase.getChannels` and `DOPBase.getProfileType` for available channels and their profile types, respectively.
+See `bdd.getChannels` and `bdd.getProfileType` for available channels and their profile types, respectively.

 For both methods `channel` can be an integer or a list of integers.
 They raise an error if the data is not available for at least one requested channel.